 USE-AMOUNT: 1 cup per seedling tree.
 When planting apply directly next to the seedling tree near the roots surrounding the plant.
 Make sure to surround the plant with the mix within the root zone laying it right next to and on the roots.
 Not meant for surface application.

 ThermX-70 When watering the plants in, I use this yucca extract.
 This breaks the surface tension of the water.
 After digging, watering with thermx mixture closes up the soil around the roots with no micro-air pockets.
 Better percolation means even light rain will penetrate deeper.
 I started using this because I noticed after rainstorms, portions of soil around the seedling trees were dry.
 This was a result of a hydrophobic condition of my soil after periods of drought.
 1 tablespoon per 5 gallons is good.
+This is like the yucca to use in root beer which gives it that flat effect on your tongue.

 After Care: The mesh tree tubes are preferred now.
 They require less maintenance and are wasp and rodent free compared to the solid tree tubes that I used in the past.
 The caliper develops normal as well with some branching occurring through the mesh.
 If it is apple, the deer may browse these branches off.
 This is not a loss.
 I will cut the tube off with scissors after 4-5 years.
 It will begin to photodegrade at that point as well making for removal easy.
 The height is 4 feet and this makes it difficult for some species to pass that magic browse line of 5 or 6 feet.
 Some plants like black mulberry are hammered by deer so bad that it is difficult to prevent.
 At that point I apply Menards Deer Off to the top portion of the tree.
 Three to four light sprays in the growing season will deter them to the point where the plants will grow by that ‘zone of delectability’.
 Or I could sleep in the orchard and do the shush thing like Cesar Milan.